jonnitto/Jonnitto.PrettyEmbedVideoPlatforms/README.md

       # When the lightbox is set, should the preview image preserve his aspect ratio?
 Per default this is set via the node properties
       preserveAspectRatio: true

-      # If no aspect ratio can be calcualted from the oembed service, you have the possibility to force the aspect ratio 16:9.
-Per default this is set via the node properties
+      # If no aspect ratio can be calcualted from the oembed service, you have the possibility to set a fallback aspect ratio.
-      force16to9: true
+      fallbackAspectRatio: "16 / 9"

     YouTube:
       # Set to false to disable the gdpr message, set to popup open the video in a new window or set to true to show the message in the player